WordPress/WordPress-Documentation-Style-Guide/docs/3-language-grammar/pronouns.md

 [tip] **Recommended:** When visitors comment on your blog, they too get cookies stored on their computer. [/tip]

-For more guidelines about writing using gender-neutral pronouns, refer [Inclusivity - Writing about genders](inclusivity), [they, them, their](word list t.md).
+For more guidelines about writing using gender-neutral pronouns, see [Writing about genders](https://make.wordpress.org/docs/style-guide/general-guidelines/inclusivity/#writing-about-genders) and [they, their, them](https://make.wordpress.org/docs/style-guide/word-list/t/#they-their-them).

 ## Relative pronouns